-Have you ever wondered how grape juice is made into wine?
+Have you ever wondered how grape juice becomes wine?
 Or how plain milk is made into cheese?
-Fermentation is the keyword here and there is a science to it.
+Fermentation is the keyword here, and there is a science to it.

-Fermentation science uses a natural chemical process whereby sugar is broken down into carbon dioxide and alcohol by using a single cell microorganism - yeast.
-Just barley, water and hops together becomes beer by introducing yeast into it.
-That’s something you surely were unaware of?
-So fermentation changes the composition of food on many levels and offers us a variety of delicious drinks and food items.
+Fermentation science uses a natural chemical process where sugar breaks down into carbon dioxide and alcohol using a single cell microorganism - yeast.
+Just barley, water, and hops together become beer by introducing yeast into it.
+That’s something you maybe unaware of?
+So fermentation changes food composition on many levels and offers us various delicious drinks and food items.

-There are very few countries and universities that offer courses in Fermenting Science and especially in brewing, as it is a specialized and niche study program.
+Very few countries and universities offer Fermenting Science courses, especially in brewing, as it is a specialized and niche study program.
 There is no specific prerequisite to apply for the program.
-Certificate and graduate programs are often offered within the same school and the duration of the program may vary from 12 weeks to a couple of years depending on the nature of the course.
+Certificate and graduate programs are offered here.
+The duration of the program could be 12 weeks to some years, as per course.

 Career opportunities for fermenting science graduates are: